smirarab/skimming_scripts/Skim_processing_pipelines/README.md

 Usage: ``bash skim_processing_single.sh -h [-x input_1] [-y input_2] [-l interleaven_counter] [-g lib_dir] [-a out_dir] [-r threads] [-d iterations] [-f cores]``

-``Runs nuclear read processing pipeline on a single sample split into two mates in reference to a constructed library:``
+``Runs nuclear read processing pipeline on a single read split into two mates (or as a interleaved paired-end read) in reference to a constructed library:``

     Options:
     -h  show this help text

     Mandatory inputs:
-    -x  path to mate read 1 of genome (becomes the path to the single interleaved paired-end read when -l is set to 1) -y  path to mate read 2 of genome (becomes redundant when -l is set to 1)
+    -x  path to mate read 1 of genome (becomes the path to the single interleaved paired-end read when -l is set to 1) -y  path to mate read 2 of genome (becomes redundant and not considered when -l is set to 1)

     Optional inputs:
     -l  can be set as 0(default) or 1, input 1 if the input consists of single interleaved paired-end read instead of two mate pair reads